Traitorous eight: Resignation

 In March 1957, Kleiner, who was beyond Shockley's suspicions, asked permission ostensibly to visit an exhibition in Los Angeles.
 Instead, he flew to New York to seek investors for a new company, and his parents, New York residents, assisted him.
 Kleiner was supported by Blank, Grinich, Last, Roberts, Hoerni and Moore.
 Arthur Rock and Alfred Coyle from Hayden, Stone & Co. became interested in the offer, believing that trainees of a Nobel laureate were destined to succeed.

 As a last resort, on May 29, 1957, a group led by Moore presented Arnold Beckman with an ultimatum: solve the "Shockley problem" or they would leave.
 Moore suggested finding a professor position for Shockley and replacing him in the lab with a professional manager.
 Beckman refused, believing that Shockley could still improve the situation, later regretting this decision.

 In June 1957, Beckman finally put a manager between Shockley and the team, but by then seven key employees had already made their decision.
 At the last minute they were joined by Noyce.
 Roberts persuaded him to attend the meeting of the "California group", as they called themselves in the agreement with Fairchild.
-The meeting was held at the Clift Hotel in California and was attended by Rock and Coyle.
+The meeting was held at the Clift Hotel in San Francisco and was attended by Rock and Coyle.
 These ten people became the core of a new company.

 Finding investors proved to be difficult.
 The US electronics industry was concentrated in the east, and the California group preferred to stay near Palo Alto.
 In August 1957, Rock and Coyle met with the inventor and businessman Sherman Fairchild, founder of Fairchild Aircraft and Fairchild Camera.
 Fairchild sent Rock to his deputy, Richard Hodgson.
 Hodgson, risking his reputation, accepted the offer and within a few weeks completed all paperwork.
 The capital of the new company, Fairchild Semiconductor, was divided into 1,325 shares.
 Each member of the traitorous eight received 100 shares, 225 shares went to Hayden, Stone & Co and 300 shares remained in reserve.
 Fairchild provided a loan of $1.38 million.
 To secure the loan, the traitorous eight gave Fairchild the voting rights on their shares, with the right to buy their shares at a fixed total price of $3 million.

 On September 18, 1957, Blank, Grinich, Kleiner, Last, Moore, Noyce, Roberts, and Hoerni resigned from Shockley Labs.
 They became known as the "traitorous eight", though it is not known who coined the term.
 Shockley could never understand the reasons for this defection.
-After that time, he never talked to Noyce again, but continued to follow the work of "The Eight".
+After that time, he never talked to Noyce again, but continued to follow the work of "The Eight."
 He also combed through all records left by The Eight, basing patents, held as Shockley Labs' intellectual property, on any important ideas.
 (Technically, in accordance with U.S. law, those patents were issued to the respective inventing employees.)